-The MC3 program provides psychiatry support to primary care providers in Michigan who are managing patients with behavioral health problems.
-This includes children, adolescents, young adults through age 26, and women who are contemplating pregnancy, pregnant or postpartum with children up to a year.
-Psychiatrists are available to offer guidance on diagnoses, medications and psychotherapy interventions so that primary care providers can better manage patients in their practices.
-Support is available through same-day phone consultations to referring providers as well as remote psychiatric evaluation in select counties to patients and families through video telepsychiatry.
+The MC3 program offers psychiatry support to primary care providers in Michigan who are managing patients with behavioral health problems.
+This includes children, adolescents, young adults through age 26, and women who are contemplating pregnancy, pregnant or postpartum (up to one year).

-MC3 is not an emergency/referral service.
+MC3 is not an emergency service.
 Emergency consultations over the phone or in person are not provided.
-If a PCP calls about a case requiring an emergency intervention, the Behavioral Health Consultant can offer appropriate resource recommendations.
+If a PCP calls about a case requiring an urgent intervention, the Behavioral Health Consultant can offer appropriate resource recommendations.

-U of M psychiatrists do not prescribe medication or provide ongoing treatment, but rather support PCPs as they provide care.
-For those cases beyond the scope of the PCP, the BHC and psychiatrist will offer referrals to local or regional clinicians.
+U of M psychiatrists do not prescribe medication or provide ongoing treatment, but rather support primary care providers as they provide care.
+For those cases beyond the scope of the provider, the BHC and psychiatrist will offer referrals to local or regional clinicians.